OuhscBbmc/data-science-practices-1/ch-rest.md

 ```yaml
 range_dob   : !expr c(as.Date("2010-01-01"), Sys.Date() + lubridate::days(1))
 ```
-See the discussion of the [`config.yml`](https://ouhscbbmc.github.io/data-science-practices-1/repo-prototype.html#repo-config) in our prototypical repository, as well
+See the discussion of the [`config.yml`](https://ouhscbbmc.github.io/data-science-practices-1/repo-prototype.html#repo-config) in our prototypical repository, as well.

 ### Arrow {#data-containers-arrow}